 Prison program volunteers may go in to a facility once or twice a month or as often as every week.
 We try to go in with at least two people whenever possible, and for that we need more volunteers than we currently have available.
 Because Dharma Rain Zen Center is responsible for volunteers, we require that people be full members, and have taken the Precepts.
 They also need some knowledge of our prison program.

 The process of becoming a full-fledged volunteer is somewhat lengthy, beginning with a background check, followed by several (3-6) visits escorted by a certified escort.
 After that, a potential volunteer undergoes training sessions provided by Oregon’s Department of Corrections.
 They may continue to go in as an escorted visitor until they get their own identification card, at which point they no longer need to be escorted.
 Scheduling is worked out among the people going in to each facility.

-We have a monthly prison group meeting, which often includes a volunteers check-in and support time to see share experiences and to work on any issues that may be coming up.
-Training in adult learning theory is given occasionally.
+A Prison Transition Group meets monthly at Dharma Rain attended by volunteers, prison grads, and others with a connection to incarceration.
+Meetings often include a check-in and support time to share experiences and to work on any issues that may be coming up.
+Training in adult learning theory is occasionally provided.